robin-mueller/auto-apms-guide/src/concept/fundamentals.md

 ## Understanding Behaviors

+In robotics, the term *behavior* refers to the pattern of actions or responses carried out by an automated system to achieve a specific goal.
+Behaviors can be very simple (like avoiding obstacles) or complex (like following a person or coordinating with other robots).
+A popular paradigm widely used for designing such plans of action is the [behavior tree](./behavior-trees.md).
+Behavior trees are inherently modular hierarchical structures that allow users to comprehensively define a mission sequence by arranging simple building blocks and create arbitrarily complex applications using model-based programming.
+AutoAPMS adopts this paradigm and makes it a first class citizen for modeling behaviors.

+This project introduces a special workflow for communicating behaviors with robots.
+The intention behind this is to not only have a single behavior definition schema.
+Instead, we want to give developers the opportunity to design specialized schemas that best suit their needs.
+In other words, **AutoAPMS allows for customizing the behavior tree build pipeline** that is triggered by the user when launching a behavior.
+We define a behavior using

+1. A behavior **build request** that holds the information about the action plan designed for a specific use-case (according to a user-defined schema)

+1. A behavior **build handler** that knows the schema the build request is encoded in and builds the behavior tree accordingly

+1. *Optional:* An **entrypoint** that specifies the root of the behavior tree

+1. *Optional:* A **node manifest** that maps the behavior's building blocks with the correct plugins

 ![Behavior Definition](./behavior_definition.svg)

-- extensible by design
-- categories
-- resource registering and required information
+- Behavior resource management and registration
+- Categories

 ## Task-Level Control

-Users of AutoAPMS benefit from adopting a unique system architecture and flexible abstractions for developing robotic applications.
-We design the task-level control layer for robotic systems as follows:
+AutoAPMS introduces a unique system architecture for coordinating robot missions.
+This architecture focuses on separating concerns and provide high modularity.
+This allows developers to seamlessly integrate their application with our behavior executor and easily extend the system in the process.
+We advocate the following control model based on clients and servers for individual tasks that need to be coordinated in order to achieve the desired goal:

 ![AutoAPMS System Architecture](./system-architecture.gif)

-AutoAPMS's behavior engine applies the client-server model.
-It's necessary that the system provides robotic skills/capabilities offering certain functions for achieving user-defined goals.
+This model assumes that the developer provides robotic skills/capabilities offering certain functions for achieving user-defined goals.
 We distinguish between AutoAPMS's behavior domain and the application specific user domain.
 It's common practice to use [ROS 2 nodes](https://docs.ros.org/en/humble/Concepts/Basic/About-Nodes.html) to implement skills within the user domain.
 These nodes typically incorporate [ROS 2 interfaces](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html) which allows other entities to query the respective functionality.
-We utilize [behavior trees](./behavior-trees.md) to create clients based on the underlying interfaces and orchestrate missions.

 ## Development Workflow